The DevOps resources include Docker images of Ping Identity products, deployment examples, and configuration management tools.

 - Release tags to give you a choice between stable builds or the current (potentially unstable) builds.

-By default, our Docker images run as root within the container.
-For instructions on how to change this, see Securing the Containers.
+By default, our Docker images run as unprivileged within the container.